-P4V adds a Review Id and Review State column to both the submitted and pending changelist tabs for connections that have the Swarm integration enabled.
+P4V adds a Review Id and Review State column to the Submitted and Pending tabs and the History tab for connections that have the Swarm integration enabled.

-If you are connected to a Helix server with the Swarm integration enabled and do not see the columns, right-click the header row and select these fields.
+If you are connected to a Helix Server with the Swarm integration enabled and do not see the columns, right-click the header row and select these fields.